matjaz99/alertmonitor/README.md

 # Alertmonitor

 Alertmonitor is a GUI for displaying alerts from Prometheus Alertmanager.

 A generic webhook in Alertmonitor accepts any HTTP GET or POST request that comes on URI endpoint: `/alertmonitor/webhook`.

 If the request is recognized to come from Alertmanager, it will be processed and displayed as alarm.

 Alertmonitor provides three views:
 - Raw - anything that is received on webhook
 - Journal - history of all alerts
 - Active - only active alerts

-Alertmonitor correlates alerts in firing and clearing states to display only active alarms (ie. alarms which haven't received clear yet).
+Alertmonitor correlates alarms and clears to display only active alarms (ie. alarms which haven't received clear yet).

-Alertmonitor GUI is reachable on: [http://hostname:7070/alertmonitor/](http://hostname:7070/alertmonitor/)
+Alertmonitor GUI is reachable on: http://hostname:7070/alertmonitor/

+> Alertmonitor does not support any persistence.
+Alerts are stored in memory.
+After restart alerts are gone.

 ## Install

 The easiest way to start using Alertmonitor is to deploy it on Docker.

-Deploy in container:
+Deploy container:

 ```
 docker run -d -p 7070:8080 matjaz99/alertmonitor:1.0.0